Ellsworth Burnett: Early life

-Burnett was born in Madrid, New York, though reports have differed on the exact date.
+Burnett was born in Madrid, New York, though reports differ on the exact date.
 He later moved to River Falls, Wisconsin.

 Career

 After moving to Wisconsin, Burnett became involved in the lumber and farming industries.
 During the American Civil War, Burnett originally enlisted with the 30th Wisconsin Infantry Regiment of the Union Army, where he became a sergeant.
 Later, he joined the 37th Wisconsin Infantry Regiment and was attached to the Army of the Potomac.
-He achieved the rank of captain and was brevetted a major for his performance during the Siege of Petersburg.
+He achieved the rank of captain and was brevetted a major for his performance during the siege of Petersburg.

 Burnett was a member of the Assembly during the 1877 session.
-Previously, he had been sheriff of Pierce County from January 1, 1872, until January 1, 1873.
+Previously, he had been sheriff of Pierce County, Wisconsin, from January 1, 1872, until January 1, 1873.
 He was a Republican.

 Personal life

 On November 24, 1873, Burnett married Amelia Frances Cox.
-Amelia Cox was a daughter of Charles B. Cox, another prominent pioneer settler of Pierce County, who also served in the Wisconsin Legislature.
+Amelia Cox was the daughter of Charles B. Cox, another prominent pioneer settler of Pierce County, who also served in the Wisconsin Legislature.

 Ellsworth Burnett died in Santa Rosa, California, on April 14, 1895.